 The interests of the potentially affected suppliers are taken into account in that the contractual clause provides for a graduated concept of options for responding to breaches.
 In particular, it is envisaged that the contractual partner will coordinate suitable measures with DuMont within a reasonable period of time in order to remedy or minimize the violation.
-Extraordinary termination is only provided for as a last resort.

-The interests of the potentially affected complainants are taken into account by including substantiated complaints in the abstract and specific risk analysis and addressing them with the supplier as far as possible in order to work towards their elimination.
+Extraordinary termination is only intended as a last resort.
+The interests of the potentially affected complainants are taken into account in that justified complaints are included in the abstract and concrete risk analysis and are addressed to the supplier as far as possible in order to work towards a remedy.